 Frank Herbert’s complex-world storytelling through ‘Dune’ birthed many books.
 With Star Wars owning its inspiration to ‘Dune,’ the novel remains a pivotal book in the history of humanity.

 With the book set in a distant future, ‘Dune’ talks about humanity when humanity has advanced beyond the era of machines, an era that nearly caused its destruction.
-Writing the book in 1965, Frank Herbert stated that the book was more of a warning than a tale of power and politics.
-‘Dune’ was created from the inspiration gotten by Frank Herbert when he did an extensive study on the desert encroachment in the state of Oregon, and his study made him realize the effect that the continuous search for crucial resources may cause.
+Writing the book in 1965, Frank Herbert stated that the book was more of a warning than a tale of power and politics, which was one of the main themes in the book.
+‘Dune’ was created from the inspiration gotten by Frank Herbert when he did an extensive study on desert encroachment in the state of Oregon, and his study made him realize the effect that the continuous search for crucial resources may have.

 Frank decided to sound the alarm on the deliberate abandonment of the environment, and as he stated, he wanted to sound the alarm of doom from his book.
 On publishing, ‘Dune’ became a massive success selling millions of copies and winning the Nebula Award for Best Novel.
 ‘Dune’ has massively impacted the world of both science fiction and space exploration.
 George Lucas stated that his inspiration for Star Wars came from ‘Dune.’

-In 1969, humans successfully landed on the moon and began exploring its nature and, and owing inspiration to ‘Dune,’ a crater got its name after the Apollo 15 mission.
+In 1969, humans successfully landed on the moon and began exploring its nature, owing inspiration to ‘Dune,’ a crater that got its name after the Apollo 15 mission.
 Also, a feature on Titan, Saturn’s moon, was named after Arrakis.